sofiabsilva/100-days-of-code/log.md

 ### Day 99: August 8, 2018
 #### :mortar_board: Learning

-**Today's Progress:** CodeWars once again, I'm really enjoying these things (but I'm only doing the 8kyu for now).
-I also am installing node.js
+**Today's Progress:** Did some CodeWars once again, I'm really enjoying these, but I'm only doing the 8kyu for now.
+I also succeded at installing node.js and npm.
+Now the local host is working!
+But I can't seem to make the speech recognition work :(